 As an academic journal, Religion and Gender aims to publish high level contributions from the humanities and from qualitative and conceptual studies in the social sciences.
 It wants to focus in particular on contemporary debates and topics of emerging interest.
 Albeit international in scope, the journal takes seriously that it is situated in contemporary Europe.
 It seeks to reflect on this position, particularly from postmodern, postcolonial, and post secular perspectives.

-Copyright This work is licensed under a Creative Commons Attribution 3.0 License.
+Copyright/License Creative Commons Attribution 3.0 License.

 - Religious ethics